influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/create-a-kapacitor-alert.md

 ### Step 1: Name the rule

-Name the alert rule by clicking on `Untitled Rule` in the top left corner.
+Click `Untitled Rule` in the top left corner and name the rule.

-You can call your rule anything you want and you can always change it later.
-Here, we call it `Idle CPU Usage`:
+For this example, the rule is named `Idle CPU Usage`:

 ![Name your rule](/img/chronograf/v1.4/g-kap-rule-name.png)

 ### Step 2: Select the time series

-Next, choose the data that you want the alert rule to work with.
+Choose the data that you want the alert rule to work with.
 Navigate through the `Databases`, `Measurements`, `Fields`, and `Tags` tabs to select the relevant data.

 In this example, we select the `telegraf` [database](/influxdb/latest/concepts/glossary/#database) and the `autogen` [retention policy](/influxdb/latest/concepts/glossary/#retention-policy-rp), the `cpu` [measurement](/influxdb/latest/concepts/glossary/#measurement), the `usage_idle` [field](/influxdb/latest/concepts/glossary/#field), and no [tags](/influxdb/latest/concepts/glossary/#tag).
 The result is the InfluxQL [query](/influxdb/latest/concepts/glossary/#query) in the image below.
 Notice that Chronograf automatically sets a time range in the [`WHERE` clause](/influxdb/latest/query_language/data_exploration/#the-where-clause).
-Don't worry about that for now; we'll discuss that time range in step four.
+Don't modify that for now; the time range is discussed in step four.

 ![Select your data](/img/chronograf/v1.4/g-kap-ts.png)